colinskow/superlogin/README.md

 ##### Security Roles For CouchDB (0.4.0) 2015-09-21
 Default per-DB Cloudant permissions no longer save in the user doc.
 You can set custom permissions in the user doc, otherwise it will use the settings in your config.
 Misc bug fixes.

+##### Enable Logout of Expired Sessions (0.5.0) 2015-10-08
+Previously a user could only logout if the session token was still valid.
+API keys would be expired, but database credentials could still be used.
+Now logout will ensure the user is completely logged out, even if the session is already expired.
+Also fixed a bug that was causing `sessionLife` and `tokenLife` settings not to work.